Dr. Thomas W. Boutton

 Texas A&M University

 The focus of my current research includes the study of biogeochemistry in relation to vegetation change in natural and managed ecosystems; the effects of land use patterns and climate change on the carbon and nitrogen cycles; responses of ecosystems to changes in climate and atmospheric composition; reconstruction of paleoenvironments; and the application of stable isotope techniques to ecological and biogeochemical research.
-I teach two graduate level classes (Principles of Ecosystem Science and Management; and Biogeochemistry of Terrestrial Ecosystems), and co-direct the Stable Isotopes for Biosphere Sciences Lab, which provides unique analytical capabilities to faculty and students conducting research in ecology and environmental sciences.
+I teach two graduate level classes (Populations, Communities, and Ecosystems; and Biogeochemistry of Terrestrial Ecosystems), and co-direct the Stable Isotopes for Biosphere Sciences Lab, which provides unique analytical capabilities to faculty and students conducting research in ecology and environmental sciences.